Compute Instances

 -H "Authorization: Bearer $FUGOKU_API_TOKEN"Set Up Alerts

-Console: Instance detail → Alerts → Create Alert Rule
+Console: Server detail → Alerts → Create Alert Rule

 Example rules: